Reyhaneh Jabbari: Arrest and trial

 After her arrest, Jabbari was kept in solitary confinement for two months, without access to her family or a lawyer.
 In 2009, she was sentenced to death by a Tehran court.
 According to Amnesty International, Jabbari had admitted stabbing Sarbandi, but had claimed that someone else in the house had killed him.

 Amnesty International, United Nations and the European Union had lobbied for her life to be spared.
 Her punishment was postponed from the original April 2014 date after a global campaign to stop her execution attracted 20,000 signatures.

 On 29 September 2014, it was announced that her execution was imminent.
 On 1 October 2014, it was reported that plans to execute her had been halted for the time being.
 There were campaigns launched on social media to halt her execution, but Tasnim reported that Jabbari's relatives failed to gain consent for a reprieve from the victim's family.

 Death and legacy

-Reihaneh Jabbari was executed by hanging on 25 October 2014 at dawn at the Gohardasht Prison, north of Karaj.

-MEK's official website later said, in an unsourced article that didn't present any actual evidence, that Reyhaneh had left her mother a recorded final message, imploring her to ensure that her organs be donated anonymously.
+Jabbari was executed by hanging on 25 October 2014 at dawn at the Gohardasht Prison, north of Karaj.
+She left her mother a recorded final message imploring her to ensure that her organs be donated anonymously.

 International reactions

 Amnesty International commented that Jabbari was convicted after a flawed investigation and that her claims that another person who was present in the home killed Sarbandi were not properly investigated.

-Italian Nobel Prize in Literature Dario Fo dedicates to Jabbari a painting, titled Portrait of Reyhaneh Jabbari.
+Italian Nobel Prize in Literature recipient Dario Fo dedicated a painting to Jabbari, Portrait of Reyhaneh Jabbari.

-Tehran Prosecutor's Office statement

-After the execution, and in response to international and domestic reactions, Tehran Prosecutor's office made a statement meant to clarify some of the details of Jabbari's legal dossier.

-The Prosecutor's Office, inter alia, claims: